Newly Created Jobs Sample Clauses

 Newly Created Jobs.
 A. All newly created 22.4 combination jobs shall be bid and awarded in the following order;

 Newly Created Jobs.
 If, during the life of this Agreement, a new job classification is created by the Employer or a substantial alteration in the job content of an existing job classification is effected by the Employer, a temporary rate range for the new or altered job classification shall be established by the Employer and the Union will be promptly notified in writing as to the effective date of the temporary rate.
-If no objection to the rate range thus set is registered with the Employer within ten (10) calendar days after the temporary rate range has been set, such rate range shall become permanent.
-If the Union contends that the temporary rate range is inadequate, itshall serve a written notice upon the Employer within such ten (10) day period of its desire to negotiate with respect to the rate range.
-Ifa mutually satisfactory rate range has not been arrived at within fifteen (15) days after such written notice has been served on the Employer, the issue shall be considered as a grievance and processed under the grievance procedure (including arbitration) starting at the Third Step thereof.
+If no objection to the rate range thus set is registered with the Employer within ten (10) calendar days after the temporary rate range has been set, such rate range shall become permanent If the Union contends that the temporary rate range is inadequate, it shall serve a written notice upon the Employer within such ten (10) day period of its desire to negotiate with respect to the rate range.
+If a mutually satisfactory rate range has not been arrived at within fifteen (15) days after such written notice has been served on the Employer, the issue shall be considered as a grievance and processed under the grievance procedure (including arbitration) starting at the Third Step thereof.
 In the event the rate range is changed through the above referred to negotiations or grievance procedure, the rate range thus arrived at shall become effective as of the date on which the temporary rate range has been established.

 Newly Created Jobs.
 When the need to hire a new employee to fill a new position within this job classification, the Employer shall notify the Union of such position in writing and shall post notices of such position on all bulletin boards for a period of five (5) working days.
 Employees desiring to be considered for such position shall notify their immediate supervisor in writing during the five (5) working day period.
-The selection of an employee to fill such position shall be made on the basis of seniority.
+The selection of an employee to fill such position shall be made on the basis of qualifications and seniority.

 Newly Created Jobs.
 In the event at any time it becomes necessary for the Company to create a new job or jobs, the Company agrees to discuss the rates for such jobs with the Union in advance.
 In the event that a dispute arises concerning the above, the Union may process same in conformance with Article 24.